Using the protests: a letter from a Senior to a Junior Devil

-I have no intention of explaining how the letter which I now offer to the public fell into my hands; suffice it to say that circumspect investigations have confirmed its authenticity, and the identity of the correspondents.
+I have no intention of explaining how I obtained this letter; suffice it to say that circumspect investigations have confirmed its authenticity, and the identity of the correspondents.

 My dear Wormwood,

 I read your latest letter with great trepidation.
 You may well feel that things with your patient are proceeding marvellously; he has been persuaded, as have many of the mortals, that the actions of the partisan are answerable only to a higher power than any authority on earth.

 In this he is of course quite correct, but thanks to your excellent work — and the work of those who have gone before you — he does not identify that power with the Enemy, but rather with a curious notion of an abstract morality; one that stands according to his prejudices, and is quite unbreachable by reason or argument.

 The problem, dear Nephew, is that you seem to believe that the patient can now be safely relied on to deliver himself to Our Father Below.
 Nothing could be further from the truth!
 Partisanship is all well and good, but you must be constantly active in provoking this sensation.
 Let him read constantly of some new outrage or behaviour of the other side, and let him believe that echoing it in turn is merely a justified response!
 He must never suspect that those who oppose him may in turn be responding to some member of his own tribe.
 Keep him in ignorance about these things, and adequately fed on outrage, and he will be ours in good time.